AccelerationNet/wp-db-table-editor/README.txt

 https://github.com/AccelerationNet/wp-db-table-editor/commits

+Version: 1.5.1 - 2015-09-21
+    * Fixed bug with new rows without default values

 Version: 1.5 - 2015-09-15
     * replace update & insert call backs and actions with dbte_save that passes an argument array instead of list of arguments.